Updated April 9, 2019

 Load balancers distribute incoming traffic across multiple instances.
 When configured appropriately, load balancers help make apps more resilient to faults and increase app availability.

-Both AWS and GCP offer several load balancing services, collectively referred to as Elastic Load Balancing (AWS), or Cloud Load Balancing (GCP):
+Both AWS and Google Cloud offer several load balancing services, collectively referred to as Elastic Load Balancing (AWS), or Cloud Load Balancing (Google Cloud):

 - External Layer 4 load balancing